Posted: June 2, 2021

 Nip your reliance on plastic in the bud by using shampoo and conditioner bars.

-Next time you buy a drink at your favorite restaurant or cafe, don’t ask for a straw.
-Instead, buy a couple of steel or glass straws and keep one in your handbag.
+Next time you buy a drink at your favourite restaurant or cafe, don’t ask for a straw.
+Instead, buy a couple of steel, glass or silicone straws and keep one in your handbag.

 Cut down on the 20 billion plastic bottles tossed into the trash each year by carrying a reusable bottle.
 Just make sure the bottle is BPA-free and top up as you go.